home-assistant/home-assistant.io/source/_integrations/compensation.markdown

 {% include integrations/config_flow.md %}

-Further information about these configuration options can be found under the [YAML configuration](#yaml-configuration)
+Further information about these configuration options can be found under the [YAML configuration](#yaml-configuration) section.

 {% configuration_basic %}
 Name: